Fundamental limits and algorithms for sparse linear regression with sublinear sparsity: Information-Theoretic Fundamental Limits

 The following lemma can be verified to hold for the new settings: \begin{lemma} For any sequence $K_n \to +\infty$ and $0<a_n<b_n<1$ (that tend to zero slowly enough in the application), and trial parameters $\{E_k=E_k^{(n)}(\eps)\}_{k=1}^{K_n}$ which are differentiable, bounded and non-increasing in $\eps$, we have as $n\to \infty$ for some $0<\gamma<1$. \end{lemma} \begin{proof} This lemma is a generalization of (93) in \citep{Barbier2017TheAI}.
-The proof of this lemma can be found in Appendix A. \end{proof} In addition, we can prove another interesting fact. \begin{lemma} The following holds:
+The proof of this lemma can be found in Appendix A. \end{proof} In addition, the following fact can be proved (see Appendix B). \begin{lemma} The following holds: